dhondta/bots-scheduler/docs/server.md

 ## Notifications

 The scheduler can be tuned to send email notifications when tasks give an output.
-You can tune this by specifying an SMTP configuration and one or more SMTP profiles, as defined in the SMTP configuration.
+You can tune this by specifying an SMTP configuration in the INI format and one or more SMTP profiles, as defined in the SMTP configuration.
+These profiles are the section titles of the INI configuration.

 ```sh
 [...]